typedb/typedb-docs/02-console/01-console.md

 ### Transaction options

-The following flags can be passed to the `transaction <db> schema|data read|write` command, for example:
+The following flags can be passed to the `transaction <db> schema⎮data read⎮write` command, for example:

 ```
 transaction grakn data read --infer true